dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-2.md

 ## Test utilities

 There are two utility functions we would like to create and reuse when we write our test cases.
-First is creating the Nest application in a test environment that we could use for each test cases.
-Second is to clear the TypeORM repositories (tables or collections) in our database before running each test cases to keep any overflowing data that might affect the test results.
+First is creating the Nest application in a test environment that we could use for each test case.
+Second is to clear the TypeORM repositories (tables or collections) in our database before running each test case to keep any overflowing data that might affect the test results.

 To start, create a file `src/test-helpers.ts` and add the following code for the first utility function: